 Lack of supervision.
 Most accidental firearm shootings among children happen during times when children

 are not supervised, such as during the late afternoon, on weekends, and during summer

 High-risk homes.
-According to the AAP, homes that can increase the risk of accidental injury and death
+According to the AAP, homes with a higher risk of accidental injury and death from

 What is firearm safety?

 The only sure way to keep your child safe from accidental injury and death from firearms

 in your home is to remove all firearms from the home.
 Yet, there are other ways to

 improve the safety of your child around firearms.
 These ways include: